kudashevs/mispronounced-words/README.md

-# Commonly mispronounced programming/development/tech words
+# Commonly mispronounced programming words

 This is a collection of commonly mispronounced words related to programming, development, tech, and IT.
 You can also check out my collection of mispronounced words.
 My [personal collection](https://github.com/kudashevs/mispronounced-words-full)